shubhamnag14/spam-sms-classification-with-ml/README.md

 After obtaining cleaned dataset, we created tokens and lemmas of SMS corpus seperately by using [Spacy](https://spacy.io/), and then, we generated [bag-of-word](https://en.wikipedia.org/wiki/Bag-of-words_model) and [TF-IDF](https://en.wikipedia.org/wiki/Tf%E2%80%93idf) of SMS corpus, respectively.
 In addition to these data transformations, we also performed [SVD](https://en.wikipedia.org/wiki/Singular-value_decomposition), [SVC](http://scikit-learn.org/stable/modules/generated/sklearn.svm.SVC.html), [PCA](https://en.wikipedia.org/wiki/Principal_component_analysis) to reduce dimension of dataset.

+To manage data transformation in training and testing phase effectively and avoid [data leakage]